 Alexander Ku

-I'm a PhD student at Princeton University, where I'm advised by Tom Griffiths and Jon Cohen.
-I'm also a research scientist at Google DeepMind.
+I'm a PhD student at Princeton University (Psychology & Neuroscience), advised by Tom Griffiths and Jon Cohen, and a part-time Research Scientist at Google DeepMind.

 Email / Google Scholar / GitHub / Twitter / CV